Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Method

-After entropy coding, the quantized features are concatenated with the context features along the channel dimension, and go through the feature reconstruction module.
-This module produces the \textbf{reconstructed} features at level $n$, which serve two purposes: (1) It can be used as the context to encode the next level $n + 1$; (2) If we need to render at level $n$, we can generate the 3D Gaussian cloud directly from the reconstructed features.
+After entropy decoding, the quantized features are concatenated with the context features along the channel dimension, and go through the feature reconstruction module.
+This module produces the {decoded} features at level $n$, which serve two purposes: (1) They can be used as the context to encode the next level $n + 1$; (2) If we need to render at level $n$, we can generate the 3D Gaussian cloud directly from the reconstructed features.
 By encoding and decoding recursively across the scale using the proposed scheme, we achieve level-of-detail scalability, while reducing the total bit rate up to level $N$.